Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

-After Gaussian denoising, Poisson noise removal benchmarks do presumably provide the most extensive opportunities for quantitative comparisons of different denoising algorithms.
-One possibility for denoising an image corrupted with Poisson noise is to simply ignore the specific properties of Poisson noise and employ a method that is tailored to Gaussian noise.
-For instance, the sparse 3D transform-domain collaborative filtering (BM3D) \cite{dabov2007image} can be applied directly.
-BM3D is a well-known denoising method which often outperforms sparse coding or k-SVD \cite{aharon2006k} algorithms on image denoising benchmarks.
-The method is tailored to 2D-images corrupted by Gaussian noise but, as mentioned, can also be applied to Poisson noise removal to certain extents.
+\paragraph{Poisson noise.} After Gaussian denoising, Poisson noise removal benchmarks do presumably provide the most extensive opportunities for quantitative comparisons of different denoising algorithms.
+One possibility for denoising an image corrupted by Poisson noise is to simply ignore the specific properties of Poisson noise and employ a method that is tailored to Gaussian noise.
+For instance, BM3D \citep{DabovEtAl2007} can be applied directly.
+BM3D is a well-known denoising method which often outperforms SC or k-SVD \citep[][]{aharon2006k} algorithms on image denoising benchmarks.
+The original method is tailored to 2D-images corrupted by Gaussian noise, however.